erelisvanagelis/NasdaqHomeworkBattleship/README.md

-# REST Battleship api developed using SpringBoot.
+# REST Battleship API developed using SpringBoot.

 ## Battleship REST service
 This service allows user to generate game boards, retrieve them and update them by performing attacks.